kworkflow/kworkflow/documentation/man/features/deploy.rst

   Deploy the Kernel image and modules in the host machine, you will need root access. ``kw deploy --local`` should not be executed with sudo or root.

-\--vm:
-  Deploy the Kernel image and modules to QEMU vm.

 -r, \--reboot:
   Reboot machine after deploy.